julianpistorius/computing-pipeline/README.md

 # AgPipeline computing-pipeline

-The computing pipeline is a data storage and computing system that provides researchers with access to all of the ‘raw’ data and derived plant phenotypes.
+This computing pipeline is a system for processing remote sensing data and derived plant phenotypes

-This repository is the central issue repository for the AgPipeline organization.
+This repository is the central issue repository, and technical documentation landing site, for the AgPipeline organization.
+Please see our [Organization repo](https://github.com/AgPipeline/Organization-info) for overall project information.

+Technical information can now be found on our [GitHub web site](https://agpipeline.github.io/).

 ### Quick TERRA REF Contact:
-As mentioned elsewhere, this project is derived from the [TERRA REF](https://github.com/terraref) project.
-These are original links to the TERRA REF project.
-Please refer to the TERRA REF project for additional information.
+Please refer to the original [TERRA REF project](https://github.com/terraref) for additional information..

 * [Website](https://terraref.org)
-* email: dlebauer@illinois.edu
+* email: dlebauer@arizona.edu
 * [GitHub Issues](https://github.com/terraref/computing-pipeline/issues)

 To provide input on reference data products and support for existing standards and software, please visit the [Reference Data GitHub repository](https://github.com/terraref/reference-data).